treeverse/lakeFS/docs/quickstart/includes/try.md

 ## Next Steps

-After getting acquainted with lakeFS, you can easily [install it on your computer](installing.html) or [deploy it on your cloud account](../deploy/index.html).
+After getting acquainted with lakeFS, easily [install it on your computer](installing.html) or [deploy it on your cloud account](../deploy/index.html).